SHamanic Approaches to Natural Beekeeping

-The Women's Beekeeping Apprenticeship will be taught in Sebastopol, CA running from February to October, 2018.
+The Women's Beekeeping Apprenticeship will be taught in Sebastopol, CA running from February to October, 2019.
 The course meets for an extended weekend every other month, with a two hour video conference during alternating months.
-Classes will be held on private land in Sebastopol, as well as field trips to other apiaries in the area.
+Classes will be held on private land in Sebastopol.
 No experience in beekeeping necessary to apply.

 APPRENTICESHIP CLASSES WILL INCLUDE:

 • Work with Warré and Horizontal Top Bar hives